charles-hefele/data-visualization/README.md

 # data-visualization
-Exploring different data visualization techniques.
+An exploration of data visualization techniques.